xtreme-sameer-vohra/kubernetes-the-hard-way/docs/04-certificate-authority.md

 In this section you will provision a Certificate Authority that can be used to generate additional TLS certificates.

-Create a CA certificate, then generate a Certificate Signing Request and use it to create a private key:
+Create a CA private key, then generate a Certificate Signing Request then sign that with its own key to create a self-signed CA certificate:

 ```bash